This post was most recently updated on December 6th, 2018

 The first occurred in 1942 when Laurel successfully convinced General Masaharu Homma to have Roxas, then languishing in a Mindanao prison camp, released.
 Unfortunately, Laurel could not save Jose Abad Santos whom the Japanese hated for not cooperating with them.

-The second occurred in 1944 when Colonel Akira Nagahama of the dreaded Kempeitai (Secret Police) came to Laurel’s office in Malacañang and demanded he hand over Roxas.
+The second occurred in 1944 when Colonel Akira Nagahama of the dreaded Kempeitai (Secret Police) came to Laurel’s office in Malacañang and demanded he hands over Roxas.
 At this point, Roxas had become Laurel’s adviser but still maintained contact with the rebels with the full consent of his boss.

 Although an infuriated Nagahama showed a volume of evidence against Roxas and with the latter a mere two rooms away, Laurel told him “You can go and get Roxas, but you’ll have to kill me first.”
 Amazingly, the Japanese backed down.